 For the Tier 1 Grant Program, OCTA will release funds through two payments.
 The initial payment will constitute 75 percent of the contract award or programmed amount at contract award.
-OCTA will disburse the final payment, approximately, 25 percent of eligible funds, after approval of the final report.
-Further information on reimbursements can be located within Chapter 10 of the most recent version of the CTFP Guidelines.
+OCTA will disburse the final payment, approximately 25 percent of eligible funds, after approval of the final report.
+Further information on reimbursements can be located within Chapter 10 of these Guidelines.